-ALL USC COLUMBIA STUDENTS MUST HAVE HEALTH INSURANCE, including graduate students taking six hours or more, graduate students with assistantships, and international students.
+All full-time graduate students (enrolled in nine or more credit hours), all graduate assistants, and all international students are required to have health insurance coverage.
 Students may purchase coverage in the University's health insurance plan or provide evidence of coverage by another comparable health insurance plan.
 More information about health insurance can be found here: Insurance and Fees.
 The cost of university-sponsored health insurance is subsidized for graduate assistants.
 The premium for this coverage will be included on the tuition bill each semester, with any subsidy applied automatically.
 Payments can be automatically deducted from stipend paychecks.